amirhallaji/StructureFree-DTA/README.md

 ## Project Structure

 - `config.py`: Configuration dataclasses for all aspects of the project
+- `config.yaml`: YAML configuration file with all parameters
 - `models.py`: Neural network model implementations
 - `datasets.py`: Dataset and dataloader implementations
 - `trainer.py`: Modular trainer with support for distributed training